Agoric/documentation/main/zoe/guide/contracts/loan.md

 ## IssuerKeywordRecord

-The following is used for all keyword records, regardless of role in the contract:
+All keyword records use the following, regardless of their role in the contract:

 * Keyword: 'Collateral' - The issuer/payment for the digital assets to be